Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 By Darcy of Plan, Ready, Go

 If you enjoy great views, climb to the top of the Duomo dome or Giotto’s bell tower.
-Or if you love amazing art don’t miss the Galleria dell’Accademia (home of Michelangelo’s David) or the beautiful Uffizi Gallery.
-And of course, you’ll need to see the famous Ponte Vecchio bridge that spans the Arno River.
+Or if you are an art-lover, don’t miss the Galleria dell’Accademia (home of a clutch of the finest sculptures from Florence, including David by Michelangelo) or the beautiful Uffizi Galleries.

 By Pamela of The Directionally Challenged Traveler